weiran-zsd/eslint-plugin-node/docs/rules/no-extraneous-import.md

 <!-- end auto-generated rule header -->

-If an `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but will not work after dependencies are re-installed.
-It will cause troubles to your team/contributors.
+If an `import` declaration's source is extraneous (it's not listed in your `package.json`), the program may work locally but can break after dependencies are re-installed.
+This can cause issues for your team/contributors.
+If a declaration source is extraneous yet consistently works for you and your team, it might be a transitive dependency (a dependency of another dependency).
+Transitive dependencies should still be added as an explicit dependency in your `package.json` to avoid the risk of a dependency potentially changing or removing the transitive dependency.

+Additionally, the transitive dependency could be a dev dependency, meaning your code could work in development but not in production.

 This rule disallows `import` declarations of extraneous modules.

 ## 📖 Rule Details